No Content Set

 On this page

-Simon is an established practitioner and former military legal advisor with unique experience in a range of tribunals and jurisdictions.
+An established practitioner and former military legal advisor with unique experience in a range of tribunals and jurisdictions.

-Background and experience
+Background and Experience

 Simon takes a keen interest in ‘quasi-criminal’ cases, and in the past has appeared in committal for contempt proceedings in the High Court, represented a business and its owner in a large scale prosecution for breach of planning law (where he successfully argued abuse of process over two days), and represented an acquitted defendant in a civil claim against the police for malicious prosecution.

-His work in the Army has encompassed the sorts of issues routinely litigated in public inquiries and high profile inquests, and his combination of insight, experience, and ability as an advocate, makes him ideally placed to act and advise in these most sensitive of cases.
+His work in the Army encompassed the sorts of issues routinely litigated in public inquiries and high profile inquests, and his combination of insight, experience, and ability as an advocate, makes him ideally placed to act and advise in these most sensitive of cases.

 Notable Cases